WarpToWeb3/mint-nft/README.md

 With the NFT drop component selected, paste your NFT drop contract address from Thirdweb into the "Contract address" panel and select the correct chain.

-> If you don't have an NFT drop contract, [read this guide](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract) to learn how to create one using Thirdweb without any code.
+> If you don't have an NFT drop contract, you can [read this guide](https://portal.thirdweb.com/guides/release-an-nft-drop-with-no-code#create-a-drop-contract) to learn how to create one using Thirdweb without any code.

-If you are struggling with this example reach out in our [Discord](https://discord.com/invite/7dDpz6y) and we will be happy to help!

 ---

-## Next steps

-With Makeswift, you can give your marketing team hand-crafted Thirdweb building blocks to create custom Web3 websites.

-To learn more about Makeswift, take a look at the following resources:
+### Links

 - [Makeswift Website](https://www.makeswift.com/)
 - [Makeswift Documentation](https://www.makeswift.com/docs/)